Top 10 Japanese-Only Super Nintendo (Super Famicom) Games

 Best Translation thus far

-This game is absolutely a gem and as of June 2012, there has yet to be an English release of this game (the first half has been released for DS, but this game is way better).
-Luckily Fan Translations Save the day once again.
+This game is absolutely a gem, and there has yet to be an English release of this game (the first half has been released for DS, but this game is way better).
+Luckily fan translations save the day once again.

 - FE3 Translation Patch